 It is exciting that none of these features are engineered.
 They are natural consequences of the finite starting time and the dominance of the radion early on.
 Uncertainties in predictions due to unknown classical fluctuations and uncertainties in the initial vacuum state, mean that specific results can change.
 The important point is that the low $\ell$ CMB modes can contain information about the initial conditions for inflation, and our model gives one possible scenario.
+There are additional scenarios one can consider where inflation is preceded by a different epoch, which sets the initial conditions.
 Given that the data for low $\ell$ modes show deviations from a single-field result (but is consistent within the error bars), this work serves as motivation to further pin down this elusive CMB regime.

 There are several future natural directions to consider.
 While we derived a 4D theory by matching the background solution, it would be useful to derive it from a dimensional reduction.
 It would be important to identify the masses of the massive spin-2 KK modes and their signatures in the non-Gaussianities and their possible cosmological collider signals.
 One can also consider a more general scenario where both UV and IR brane tensions are detuned~\cite{Mishra:2022fic}, which can lead to a more rich set of possibilities.
 Most importantly, it would be important to perform a detailed fit to the CMB and LSS data.